Who was Qassem Soleimani, Iran's Quds Force leader? | DW | 03.01.2020

 From consolidating Iranian influence in Iraq to waging war against the "Islamic State" in Syria, General Qassem Soleimani was an instrumental figure for Iranian aspirations in the region.
 DW examines his life.

-Iranian Major General Qassem Soleimani, considered one of Iran's most prolific war tacticians, was killed in a calculated US airstrike near Baghdad's international airport on Friday.
+Iranian Major General Qassem Soleimani, considered one of Iran's most prolific battlefield commanders, was killed in a calculated US airstrike near Baghdad's international airport on Friday.

 He led the Iranian Revolutionary Guard's elite Quds Force, which served as the Islamic Republic's special foreign operations unit.